Skip to content

 If you are monitoring or planning to monitor braided river birds, please first see the Department of Conservation PDF: ‘Protocol for best practice in monitoring braided river birds’.

-Below are links to short (3 to 7 page) PDFs that include maps, types of river birds on each river in the South Island, and threats.
-These were each extracted from the 2016 edition of Forest & Bird’s Important Areas For New Zealand Sea Birds: Sites on Land: Rivers and Estuaries (177 pages).
+The following link to short (3 to 7 page) PDFs that include maps, types of river birds on each river in the South Island, and threats.
+These PDFs were extracted from the 2016 edition of Forest & Bird’s Important Areas For New Zealand Sea Birds: Sites on Land: Rivers and Estuaries (177 pages).
+Information for Canterbury has been superseded by the 2025 Canterbury Maps: Braided River Birds (see mapping tool above).

 References and research papers including areas outside the above-mentioned rivers

-See Ecology/references or check each of the bird pages listed in the menu above.
+See Ecology/references on this website or check each of the bird pages listed in the menu above.